jeffsieu/typescript-from-zero/chapters/3-advanced-concepts/3-generic-types/README.md

 }
 ```

-## Generics in Arrays and Collections
+## Generics in arrays and collections

 Another common use case for generics is working with collections of items, such as arrays.
 For instance, if you wanted to create a function that filters an array based on a certain condition, you can make that function generic to work with arrays of any type.